Contact us

 By implementing ERC-1404, issuers can create bespoke security token contracts that enforce various transfer restrictions based on their specific legal and regulatory requirements.
 This approach allows for greater flexibility and composability in constructing compliant token contracts while adhering to industry standards.

-Implementing ERC-1404: A Modular Approach
+Implementing ERC-1404 Through a Modular Approach

 The beauty of ERC-1404 lies in its modular design, which enables issuers to inherit and combine various restriction patterns according to their needs.
 We at ND Labs is actively developing a suite of example contracts that can be inherited by the standard ERC-1404 implementation, allowing for the composition of security tokens with diverse restriction patterns.